 Evaluate the Boundaries

 Setting boundaries is a healthy learned skill that will improve over time.
 The better you know yourself, the better someone else can know how to interact and love you as well.
 The biggest mistake that I have personally made is assuming that someone knows my boundaries.
 You know the saying, “if you assume, you make an ass out of you and me”.
 Spend some time to define, communicate, and then evaluate your boundaries.
 Your relationships will be more fulfilling, and you will be much happier!
-To hear more on how to set proper boundaries check out the Let’s Go Win podcast.
+To hear more on how to create healthy boundaries in relationships, check out the Let’s Go Win podcast, or send me a message at firstname.lastname@example.org to learn about how my services can help you.

 – JM Ryerson